Story and Why

 some personal history and your values to loved ones, especially your

 descendants.
 Some people want to brag.
-Others are out for revenge
+Others are out for

 (I don't recommend that as motivation).
 Some are humble, but still feel